yandex/rep/docs/estimators.rst

 This module contains wrappers with :class:`sklearn` interface for different machine learning libraries (**TMVA, sklearn, XGBoost**).

-At first we defined some interface for classification and regressors wrappers, so you can add your own wrappers for another libraries following this interface.
+We defined some interface for classifiers' and regressors' wrappers, so new wrappers can be added for another libraries following the same interface.
+Notably the interface has backward compatibility with scikit-learn library.

-Sklearn wrapper is the same sklearn model, but it operates with :class:`pandas.DataFrame` data (also supports :class:`numpy.ndarray`) and can choose just those features, that user pointed in the constructor.
+Sklearn wrapper is the same sklearn model, but it operates with :class:`pandas.DataFrame` data (though supports :class:`numpy.ndarray` as well) and can use only those features user pointed in constructor (:class:`pandas.DataFrame` provides named columns).

 Estimators interfaces (for classification and regression)